Skip to main content

 public class ValueManager

 A common task in a business application is to store temporary data accessible from any part of the application on a per-user basis.
 This task is solved differently under different platforms.
-For example, in a Windows Forms application, you would use static variables, while in an ASP.NET Web Forms application, you would store the required data in session variables.
+For example, in a Windows Forms application, static properties may be suitable, while in Blazor values need to be stored separately for each user.
 In the context of the XAF, this means that you would have to implement the business logic in two platform-specific ways, for instance, via two platform-specific Controllers.
 The concept of value managers allows you to overcome this limitation, and have only one platform-independent Controller.

-The following example demonstates how to store a string value separately for each user in a Module, ViewController, or another appropriate class:
+The following example demonstrates how to store a string value separately for each user in a Module, ViewController, or another appropriate class:

 using DevExpress.ExpressApp;